mchudik/ServiceTest/README.md

  # GSTesting
  This is a client application that maps the view of the Global memory space of either SendFrame, or Service running project (one at a time)
  After mapping to the memory the data in the memory are read and ingested to GStreamer pipeline that draws the video on the monitor.
  This application should run in the user account space.
+It requires GStreamer installation and GSTREAMER_1_0_ROOT_X86 environment variable set and %GSTREAMER_1_0_ROOT_X86%\bin added to the "System" Path variable.